RikkasDevelopment/Blossom-and-Breezes/README.md

 Gmail: Rikkasdevelopment@gmail.com

 **Required 'Ban appeal' format**
--Must send the player's username
+You must send the username of the player and evidence.
--Must send evidence of player's behavior.

 **What should i do, if the player's username contains curse words/slurs?**
 Send a screenshot of their behavior and make sure the username is also visible.